 Baloch human rights and political activist Aomar Karim has issued a statement condemning Pakistan’s ongoing efforts to restrict international access to Balochistan, citing the region’s daily human rights violations and the government’s fear of global scrutiny.
 Karim’s statement comes amid increasing international concern over the treatment of the Baloch people and the recent detention of British tourists Craig and Lindsay Foreman in Iran.

-Thank you for reading this post, and don't forget to share!
+Thank you for reading, and don't forget to share!

 In a press release, Aomar Karim stated: “The continued isolation of Balochistan from the international community is part of Pakistan’s deliberate strategy to prevent the world from witnessing the grave human rights abuses taking place in the region.
 By restricting foreign access, Pakistan hopes to keep its atrocities hidden, including forced disappearances, arbitrary detentions, and extrajudicial killings committed by its security forces and intelligence agencies.”